WiIIiam278/Velocitab/README.md

 | `%suffix%`               | The player's suffix (from LuckPerms)          | `&c `              |
 | `%role%`                 | The player's primary LuckPerms group          | `admin`            |
 | `%debug_team_name%`      | Internal team value, used for list sorting    | `1_alpha_William2` |

+Additionally, support for PlaceholderAPI (via PAPIProxyBridge) and MiniPlaceholders (for MiniMessage formatting users) is available.

 ## Building
 To build Velocitab, simply run the following in the root of the repository: